Abandoned & Little-Known Airfields:

 The directory described the field as consisting of an 80 acre field, measuring 2,700' northeast/southwest by 2,100' north/south.

-The field was said to be owned & operated by the Interstate Flying Corporation,
+The field was said to be owned & operated by the Interstate Flying Corporation, which also provided sales & service of Fairchild planes.

 Two 60' x 50' metal hangars were depicted on the east side of the field, along Roosevelt Boulevard.

-William Penn Airport, as depicted on the May 1932 J-18 Washington D. C. Airway Map (courtesy of Chris Kennedy).
+was on the May 1932 J-18 Washington D. C. Airway Map (courtesy of Chris Kennedy).

-The airport was acquired by Dick Bircher in 1933,
+The airport was acquired by Dick Bircher in 1933, according to his great-grandson, John Bircher III,

-At this point, it was apparently renamed Boulevard Airport.
+and was renamed Boulevard Airport.

 Boulevard Airport was described in the 1934 Department of Commerce Airport Directory (according to Chris Kennedy)